 It's incredibly hard to refuse food in Korea, especially when given to you by your elders, so really, the portion sizes I had to eat were getting ridiculous after a couple of months.

 Even immediately after eating three bowls of rice, I'd receive crackers and dried fruit so that I'd "have strength".
-That and pretty much sitting all day in front of a computer for work led to quite a bit of weight gain - I hadn't been this heavy in forever.
+That and pretty much sitting all day in front of a computer for work led to quite a bit of weight gain - I hadn't been this heavy in a while.

 So when I had a foreseeable stretch of time without visitors ahead, I finally wanted to take the opportunity to eat more varied foods and take care of my health again.

 I drew quick doodle versions of each meal, as I'd done before in Seoul.
 It was great to see so much variety over these ten days!
-Yes, sweet potatoes were a staple (a gift from my father-in-law: A huge box full of sweet potatoes!) during most of the days, but I finally had the time and empty space in my stomach to eat fresh vegetables, soups, and more legumes.
+Yes, sweet potatoes were a staple during most of the days, but I finally had the time and empty space in my stomach to eat fresh vegetables, soups, and more legumes.

 While the Korean diet is generally considered healthy, I'd been eating pretty much only very salty and oily side dishes and lots of rice in everyone's quest to keep me full.
 Eating fresh and varied food for these 10 days felt like a detox process!

 I had so much more energy, felt lighter, and my stomach wasn't constantly trying to digest huge amounts of food.
 Also, I actually really like cooking, so I had lots of fun preparing my own meals (and my husband's, who isn't the biggest fan of all the salty and oily stuff we had recently, either) and trying new things instead of only cooking Korean style.

 I lost about three kilograms during these ten days.
 I know that it's probably water weight and all that, but I'd also started working out again and so far everything's stable.
 And I just feel less bloated and tired!